Corbin Carroll Player Props: Diamondbacks vs. Guardians

 Corbin Carroll At The Plate

-- He ranks seventh in batting average, 10th in on base percentage, and fourth in slugging among the qualified hitters in MLB action.
+- He ranks sixth in batting average, 10th in on base percentage, and second in slugging among the qualifying hitters in MLB play.

-- Carroll has had an RBI in 23 games this season (35.9%), including nine multi-RBI outings (14.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Carroll has driven home a run in 24 games this year (36.9%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..

-- He has scored a run in 35 games this season, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.